-- Comparison of different users or industrial sectors to describe the possibilities to substitute PFAS-containing foams with alternatives - Based on this comparison, the sectoral transition periods are derived - Derivation of concentration thresholds - Cost-effectiveness estimates to discuss proportionality.
+- Comparison of different users or industrial sectors to describe the possibilities to substitute PFAS-containing foams with alternatives - Based on this comparison, the sectoral transitional periods are derived - Derivation of concentration thresholds - Cost-effectiveness estimates to discuss proportionality.

-2.8.1.
+2.9.1.
 Comparison of different users

 The analysis of alternatives (see Annex E.2) has concluded that alternatives are generally considered to be technically feasible in most applications.
-Further testing is required to confirm the technical feasibility of alternatives for some specific applications, particularly large atmospheric storage tanks and sites using different types of flammable liquids.
+Further testing is ongoing to further confirm the technical feasibility of alternatives for the most demanding applications, particularly large atmospheric storage tanks and sites using different types of flammable liquids.
+So far, the results of these test are considered promising.